-- A grade of Incomplete (INC/I) has been assigned to the student for the previous semester and the student completes the required coursework by the end of the subsequent term, at which time the instructor will change the INC/I grade to an earned grade; or - A computational error in the original grade requires correction.
+- A grade of Incomplete/In Progress (INC/IP) has been assigned to the student for the previous semester and the student completes the required coursework by the end of the subsequent term, at which time the instructor will change the INC/IP grade to an earned grade; or - A computational error in the original grade requires correction.

-Any grade change request(s) must be made in writing (original signature required) within six (6) weeks of the original date printed on the grade report and be submitted to the Registration Office.
-In cases where a grade change is required and the course instructor is no longer affiliated with Phillips Graduate University, the department chair may make the grade change with sufficient coursework from the student.
+If a student believes that there was a computational error they can request a grade change.
+The request must be made in writing (original signature required) within thirty (30) days of the end of the semester and be submitted to the Registration Office.
+In cases where a grade change is requested and the course instructor is no longer affiliated with Phillips Graduate University, the Department Chair may make the grade change with sufficient coursework from the student.
 The student will be notified via email as to whether or not the grade change was approved.